claragrabel/qiime2_metabarcoding/metabarcoding_qiime_workflow.md

 #### Prepare a metadata file

-Metadata in QIIME 2 is a tab-delimited .tsv file that contains information about your samples.
-It must meet specific formatting requirements for QIIME2.
+The metadata file for QIIME2 must be a tab-delimited .tsv file and meet some requirement:

+* Mandatory:
-* Headers: The first row contains column names.
+  + Headers: The first row must contain column names.
-* The first column must include unique sample identifiers.
-Only the sample IDs column is mandatory, a file containing only an ID column is a valid QIIME 2 metadata file.
+  + Sample IDs: The first column must include unique sample identifiers.
+This column is the only mandatory one; a file containing only sample IDs would be a valid QIIME 2 metadata file.
-* Additional Columns: Add group information (e.g., Treatment, Location) for diversity or statistical analyses.
+* Additional Columns: Additional columns can be included to provide group information (e.g., Treatment, Location, Timepoint).

 Example Metadata File:
 sample-id  treatment  location
 sample1    control    siteA
 sample2    treatment  siteB